University of Illinois College of Law,

 Thompson Coburn LLP

-For nearly 20 years, Erick has defended product liability, toxic tort, and railroad injury cases in some of the most difficult jurisdictions in the country.
-His clients include agricultural and construction equipment manufacturers, automobile manufacturers, power sports equipment manufacturers, and railroads.
+For 20 years, Erick has defended product liability, toxic tort, trucking litigation and railroad injury cases in some of the most difficult jurisdictions in the country.
+His clients include agricultural and construction equipment manufacturers, automobile manufacturers, power sports equipment manufacturers, trucking companies and railroads.

 As a lead partner in Thompson Coburn's highly-regarded national asbestos practice, Erick has served as lead counsel in hundreds of asbestos cases and helped pioneer defense strategies that have empowered companies to break out of a taxing pattern of expensive settlements.
-Erick also has been at the forefront of efforts to remove these cases from perceived plaintiff-friendly jurisdictions like Madison County, Ill., St. Clair County, Ill.; and the City of St. Louis, Mo.
-Erick has also represented toxic tort defendants in Chicago, southern California, and other high-risk jurisdictions across the country.
+Erick also has been at the forefront of efforts to remove these cases from perceived plaintiff-friendly jurisdictions like Madison County, IL, St. Clair County, IL. and the City of St. Louis, MO.
+Erick has also represented toxic tort defendants in Chicago, Southern California and other high-risk jurisdictions across the country.